It’s Okay to Change Dreams

 A couple of hours later my wife comes to me.
 “There has to be a bigger reason to do this.
 Simply traveling the country to see things doesn’t feel like enough.”

 I thought for a minute.
-“What if we use this opportunity to take Simple Marriage on the road and meet people, hear other people’s stories, and maybe spread a healthy marriage message?”
+“What if we use this opportunity to take our work on the road to meet people and hear their stories in person?”

 A big smile appears.